From barrel to wedge: the failed Mini replacements

 During the late 1960s and early 1970s, British Leyland tried unsuccessfully to produce a viable replacement for the Mini.
 A number of interesting proposals emerged – none of which made it into production.

-Long before the term supermini had been coined, BLMC had begun to think about producing a new Mini with superior space, comfort and practicality.
+Long before the term ‘supermini’ had been coined, British Leyland Motor Corporation (BLMC) had begun to think about producing a new Mini with superior space, comfort and practicality.
 This gallery contains some initial thoughts and some blind alleys.

-This car was tentatively developed around the same time as Sir Alec Issigonis was working on his 9X project.
-As with the 9X, the idea was to improve on the Mini’s already superlative space efficiency, whilst also being cheaper and less labour intensive to produce.
+This car was tentatively developed around the same time as Sir Alec Issigonis was developing his 9X project.
+As with the 9X, the idea was to improve on the Mini’s already brilliant space efficiency, while also being cheaper and less labour intensive to produce.

 Roy Haynes was a very accomplished stylist, of this there is no doubt, but in this particular instance, he was always going to be hamstrung by the fact that the Mini body was going to be nigh-on impossible to improve on.
 The brief he was given was to improve the style of the Mini and increase the boot room.
 Certainly, he succeeded in the latter…

 The final proposal, dated May 1968, looked good considering it used so much Mini hardware, and successfully integrated a hatchback.
 If anything it worked because it looked like a Morris Marina.

 Dating from 1971, this electric research vehicle was designed by Michelotti and built jointly by British Leyland and Crompton-Leyland Electricars, based on Mini underpinnings.
 While obviously not intended as a Mini replacement, it does demonstrate the direction of BLMC’s small-car thinking at the time, and predicts some of elements of the project ADO74 designs.